-The Bottom Ash Pond has multiple hydraulic structures pass through the berms and one hydraulic structure passing beneath the CCR surface impoundment.
+The Bottom Ash Pond has multiple hydraulic structures pass through the upper portions of the berms (generally above operating water levels in the pond) and one hydraulic structure passing beneath the CCR surface impoundment.
 Hydraulic structures passing through the berms of the Bottom Ash Pond Include:

-- Overflow Structure: 30-inch corrugated metal pipe passing through the northern berm between the Bottom Ash Pond and the Fly Ash Pond (approximate 318.25 feet invert elevation). - Active Discharge Structure: 10-inch carbon fiber pipe passing through the northern berm of the Bottom Ash Pond, discharging into the Process Waste Pond (approximate 314.5 feet invert elevation). - Makeup Water Inlet: 8-inch iron pipe passing through the northern berm of the Bottom Ash Pond from the Fly Ash Pond (approximate 321.5 feet invert elevation).
+- Overflow Structure: 30-inch corrugated metal pipe passing through the northern berm between the Bottom Ash Pond and the Fly Ash Pond (approximate 318.25 feet invert elevation).
+The invert elevation of this pipe was observed to be above the pond elevation on September 16, 2021. - Primary Discharge Pipe: 10-inch carbon fiber pipe passing through the northern berm of the Bottom Ash Pond, discharging into the Process Waste Pond (approximate 314.5 feet invert elevation). - Makeup Water Inlet: 8-inch iron pipe passing through the northern berm of the Bottom Ash Pond from the Fly Ash Pond (approximate 321.5 feet invert elevation).

-Multiple hydraulic structures are buried on top of, or along the interior of, the Bottom Ash Pond, but do not pass completely through the berms.
+Multiple hydraulic structures are buried on top of, or lie on top of the berm along the interior of the Bottom Ash Pond, but do not pass completely through the berms.

 The following pipes are laid in concrete lined pipe trenches up the exterior slopes, then along and across the top of the berms to the interior of the Bottom Ash Pond.
 Once within the interior of the Bottom Ash Pond, the pipes are either re-buried or lay above grade.
-All pipes through the berms, with the exception of the Bottom Ash Pond's active spillway and inoperable overflow structure, are located above the normal water level of the Bottom Ash Pond (approximate elevation 318.5 feet).
+All pipes through the berms, with the exception of the Bottom Ash Pond's active discharge pipe and inoperable overflow structure, are located above the normal water level of the Bottom Ash Pond (approximate elevation 318.5 feet).